ianrichard/common-chatbot-starter-project/README.md

 # Setup

+## Facebook Configuration

+- If you want to explicitly close or send messages from your webview, or access user profile data, you'll need to enter the accessToken and pageId in the package.json file.
+Be sure to not check this in for security purposes.
+  - If you don't need this, don't enter those values in `package.json` and delete the majority of the Facebook section in `webview.js`.

+## Response Option Configuration

+- Open `src\responses\index.js` and change all reference of `https://yourrepo.github.io` to wherever your repo is.
+- Also be sure that you [configure Github Pages](https://pages.github.com/) for your cloned or forked repo.
+For simple projects, you can use master, but if you have a dev version, you can set it to another branch.

 ## Run Your Local Service

 - Open your terminal
 - `git clone git@github.com:ianrichard/common-chatbot-ui-starter-project.git`
 - `cd common-chatbot-ui-starter-project`
-- (Optional) If you're going to use Facebook Messenger and want to access user profile data, make a facebook-access-token.txt in the root of the project next to package.json.
-Paste the page access token as a single line in that file.
-This is not checked in for security purposes and so people don't accidentally copy your project.
 - `npm install`
+- Open `package.json` and on the `dev` setting under `scripts`, change `yoursubdomain` to whatever you want.
+This is useful for keeping a persistent URL that you can set in Dialogflow instead of getting the default randomly-assigned one from localtunnel.me.
+  - If you don't change `yoursubdomain`, you'll likely be in conflict with other people who aren't paying attention to this message and get random stuff.
+  - Some people use ngrok instead of localtunnel, but if you set the subdomain flag on localtunnel, it's essentially the same thing for free :)
 - `npm run dev`
-- A URL will be listed once that runs that you can hit in the browser such as `https://abcde12345.localtunnel.me`
+- A URL will be listed once that runs that you can hit in the browser such as `https://yoursubdomain.localtunnel.me`

 ## Configuring Dialogflow